spacemeshos/go-spacemesh/README.md

 go build
 ```

 from the project root directory.
-The binary `go-unruly` will be saved in the project root directory.
+The binary `/go-spacemesh` will be saved in the project root directory.

 To build a binary for a specific architecture directory use: